sumguytho/Enigma/README.md

         at sun.launcher.LauncherHelper.validateMainClass(LauncherHelper.java:670)
         at sun.launcher.LauncherHelper.checkAndLoadMain(LauncherHelper.java:652)
 ```
+this is due to the fact that I drop locals and stack variables that don't fit in preallocated buffers

 can't compile java sources with remapped jar, the issue is that com/google/inject/a/a inherits itself, javac can't handle cyclic inheritance
 for interfaces, import tree: